Key risks faced by the business areas

 Net sales of Network Services come mainly from a small number of large European customers.
 Therefore, a significant change in the demand for our services by any one of them is reflected in the actual deliveries and profitability.
 The improvement of customer satisfaction and productivity requires efficient service process management, as well as innovative process, product and logistics solutions to ensure the quality and cost-efficiency of services.
 The smooth functioning of cable networks requires efficient technical management of the networks and suitable equipment solutions in accordance with contractual obligations.
 This, in turn, requires continuous development of the skills and knowledge of our personnel and subcontractors.
 In addition, the sufficiency and usage rates of our personnel and subcontractor network influence the company's delivery capacity and profitability.
 Subcontractors' costs may increase faster than it is possible for Teleste to increase the prices of its services to its own customers.
-In larger projects with overall responsibility, tender calculation and project management are complex tasks that involve risks.
-Severe weather conditions may affect our ability to deliver services.
+In large projects with overall responsibility, tender calculation and project management are complex tasks that involve risks.
+Severe weather conditions may affect ability to deliver services.

-Various information systems are critical to the development, manufacture and supply of products to our customers.
-The maintenance of information systems and deployment of new systems involve risks that may affect our ability to deliver products and services.
+Various information systems are critical to the development, manufacture and supply of products to customers.
+The maintenance of information systems and deployment of new systems involve risks that may affect ability to deliver products and services.
 Information systems are also exposed to external threats and we strive to protect ourselves from these threats through technical solutions and by increasing the security competence of our personnel.
 Teleste Group may also be targeted by illegal activities and fraud attempts that could have a significant effect on the financial result.
 The Group strives to minimise these risks by continuing to develop good governance practices and increasing the security competence of its personnel.
 Recruiting and maintaining skilled personnel requires encouragement, development and recruitment efforts, which can fail.